bitst0rm-pub/Formatter/README.md

    DF_IDENT = []                                               # optional: a list of keywords to identify special local config dotfiles
    MODULE_CONFIG = {                                           # REQUIRED: template to create several sublime config files
-       'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin 'name': 'MyFirstPlugin',                                # REQUIRED: a Capitalized plugin name of your choice, in PascalCase style (convention)
+       'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin 'name': 'MyFirstPlugin',                                # REQUIRED: a Capitalized plugin name of your choice, preferred in PascalCase style (convention)
        'uid': 'thisismyfirstpluginmodule',                     # REQUIRED: must match the suffix of "formatter_thisismyfirstpluginmodule.py"
        'type': 'minifier',                                     # REQUIRED: "beautifier" OR "minifier" OR "converter" OR "graphic",
                                                                #           OR any string of your choice (for private purposes).